Termination of Parental Rights

 The Hawkins Law Firm represents clients seeking to terminate the parental rights of others in the context of an adoption and parents and children who are subject to TPR.

-If you are seeking the assistance of an attorney who can represent you in a TPR case, please contact The Hawkins Law Firm in Albertville, Guntersville and Marshall County for additional information.
+If you are seeking the assistance of an attorney who can represent you in a TPR case, please contact The Hawkins Law Firm in Guntersville, Huntsville, and Arab for additional information.
 We are committed to protecting the best interests of the child, and your best interests, too.